khawthornewx/Identification-of-Significant-Severe-Weather-Regimes-using-Self-Organizing-Maps/README.md

-*Completed in partial completion of the course requirements for EAE 485/585, Data Science for the Geosciences*
+*Conducted in partial completion of the course requirements for EAE 485/585, Data Science for the Geosciences*

 *Professor: Dr. Alex M. Haberlie*
 </div>